ericchaves/dg/README.md

 It behaves like a join, starting from the current table as base table.
 For each value in the `match_column`, it will look up the value on `source_table`.`source_colum` and once found, it will pick the value from `source_value` column.
 This process continues for the next item in the `tables` until it reaches the end, returning the last value of `source_value` to be used.

-The `lookup` generator does not produce cartesian products; when it finds a value in the searched table, it stops the search and moves to the next table.
+The `lookup` generator does not produce cartesian products; when it finds a value in the searched table, it stops the search and moves to the next table

 The `ignore_missing` attribute determines how the generator handles lookup failures.
 If `true`, the generator will ignore missing values and continue processing, using an empty value, similar to a left join.
 If `false`, it stops and returns an error when a value is not found.
 When omitted the default value `false` is assumed.

+The following custom variables are available for use in expressions:

+* **row_number**: Represents the generated line number, provided as an integer.
+Start with 0.

 ```yaml
 - name: last_purchase